son4john/final_project/README.md

 # final_project
 //information dump
-Using nodemon to run queries
-mongo queries are run and then results stored into text file grabbing queries from the text file and print to html we tried using mongo but still had connectivity issues
+Using nodemon for realtime updates while i was editing it mongo queries are run and then results stored into text file grabbing queries from the text file and print to html we tried using mongo but still had connectivity issues